 Memories in Melodies

-I mentioned in a previous Soundwave Wednesday post that I sometimes listen to music that was played at my junior or senior prom or tracks I played at club dances I DJed in college whenever I’m working on a chapter involving a ball or party.
+I sometimes listen to music that was played at my junior or senior prom or tracks I played at club dances I DJed in college whenever I’m working on a chapter involving a ball or party.
+This helps me envision what might be going on throughout the scene, especially the little details occurring in the background.

 Think about the songs you associate with people in your life or things that have happened that share some connection to your story, and then consider what songs might evoke those memories.